-High above Lysefjorden, the same fjord which Preikestolen overlooks is a giant boulder called Kjeragbolten which wedged in a mountain crevasse 959m/3156feet above the fjord.
+High above Lysefjorden, the same fjord which Preikestolen overlooks is a giant boulder called Kjeragbolten.
+This magnificent rock is wedged in a mountain crevasse 959m (3,156 feet) above the fjord.

-Kjerangbolten is together with Preikestolen/pulpit rock and Trolltunga the three most famous natural landmarks in Norway and one of the most popular hikes in the whole country both for Norwegians and foreign tourists.
+Kjeragbolten, together with Preikestolen (Pulpit Rock) and Trolltunga, is one of the three most famous natural landmarks in Norway and one of the most popular hikes in the whole country – both for Norwegians and foreign tourists.

-Hiking to Kjeragbolten is must-do for all nature lover visiting Norway and can easily be combined with a trip to Preikestolen (if you have your own car, or on a two day trip with public transportation)
+Hiking to Kjeragbolten is a must-do for all nature lovers visiting Norway and can easily be combined with a trip to Preikestolen.

 This guide is written from when I did the hike in late June 2020, when there was still a lot of snow along the trail.

 Depending on what time of year you visit, your experience with the weather can be significantly different.

 The hike to Kjeragbolten starts from the parking lot at Øygardstøl, also known as the Ørneredet (The Eagle’s Nest), a restaurant nestled 640m above Lysebotn.

 Øygardstøl is located at the top of Lysevegen – one of Norway’s steepest roads that has 27 hairpin bends, an attraction on its own.

 Tip: This is probably the restaurant with the best panoramic view in the whole of Norway, a great place to stop for lunch or a coffee after you have finished your hike.